Estimating Mixed Memberships with Sharp Eigenvector Deviations: Introduction

 In most real-world networks, a node belongs to multiple communities.
 In an university, professors have joint appointments to multiple departments; a movie like ``Dirty Harry'' in the Netflix recommendation network belongs to action, thriller, and the drama genre according to Google; in a book recommendation network like goodreads.com, ``To Kill a Mockingbird'' can be classified as a classic, historical fiction, young-adult fiction, etc. The goal of community detection is to consistently infer each node's community memberships from just the network structure.

 A well-studied variant of this problem assumes that each node belongs to a single community.
-For instance, under the Stochastic Blockmodel~\citep{holland_stochastic_1983}, the probability of a link between two nodes depends only on their respective communities.
-Thus, provably consistent inference under the Stochastic Blockmodel involves finding the unknown cluster membership of each node (see~\citep{lei2015consistency}) and these are not immediately applicable for the general problem where a node may belong to multiple communities to different degrees.
+For instance, under the Stochastic Blockmodel (SBM)~\citep{holland_stochastic_1983}, the probability of a link between two nodes depends only on their respective communities.
+Thus, provably consistent inference under the Stochastic Blockmodel involves finding the unknown cluster membership of each node (see~\citep{lei2015consistency,rohe2011spectral,mcsherry2001spectral}) and these are not immediately applicable for the general problem where a node may belong to multiple communities to different degrees.

 In this paper, we work with the popular Mixed Membership Stochastic Blockmodel (MMSB)~\citep{airoldi2008mixed}.
 This generalizes the Stochastic Blockmodel by letting each node $i$ have different degrees of membership in all communities.
 In particular, each node $i$ is associated with a community membership vector $\btheta_i\in \R^K$ ($\btheta_i \geq 0, \|\btheta_i\|_1 = 1$), drawn from a Dirichlet prior.
-The model for generating the symmetric adjacency matrix is as follows:
+The model for generating the symmetric adjacency matrix is as follows: ~\footnote{{Note that self-loops are allowed here for simplicity of analysis.
+Without them, the analysis gets cumbersome, leading to a negligible error term added to all our bounds, and we skip it for ease of exposition.}}

+The matrix $\bTheta$ has $\btheta_i^T$ as its $i^{\mathrm{th}}$ row.
 For identifiability we assume $\max_{ij} \bB_{ij}=1$.
-For assortative community structures, $\bB$ has higher values on its diagonal as compared to the off-diagonal, implying that two nodes with a high membership in the same community are more likely to form an edge.
-In dissortative settings, (bipartite graphs being an extreme case) off-diagonal elements are larger than diagonal elements.
-We allow both $\rho$ and the smallest singular value of $\bB$, denoted by $\lambda^*(\bB)$, to go to zero.
-Here $\rho$ controls the overall edge density of the model, whereas $\lambda^*(\bB)$ can be thought of as a stand-in for the separation between blocks.
+When $\bB$ has higher values on its diagonal as compared to the off-diagonal, edges are likely between nodes that have a high membership in the same community.
+These are called assortative communities.
+In contrast, in {disassortative} settings, off-diagonal elements are larger than diagonal elements.
+Bipartite graphs are an extreme case of this.
+The smallest singular value of $\bB$, denoted by $\lambda^*(\bB)$, is a measure of the separation between communities.
+A larger $\lambda^*(\bB)$ corresponds to more well-separated communities.
+The parameter $\rho$ controls the the expected average degree of nodes $O(n\rho)$.
+We allow both $\rho$ and $\lambda^*(\bB)$ to go to zero with increasing number of nodes $n$.
+The quantity $\alpha_0 = \sum_{a=1}^{K} \alpha_a$ controls the level of overlap between members of different communities.
+As $\alpha_0 \rightarrow 0$, the MMSB model degenerates to the Stochastic Blockmodel.
+The goal of community detection under the MMSB model is to recover $\bTheta$ and $\bB$ from the observed adjacency matrix $\bA$.